design simple SFP breakout board

 Remarks see ticket #3313, some apply here too. - The break in the GND plane under the diff signals of the SFP receptacle is not nice and should be improved on both PCB - if we don't go to a 4-layer PCB (and remain w/ 1.55mm FR4) for a 'closer' GND plane.

-#8 Updated by laforge about 1 year ago
+#8 Updated by laforge almost 3 years ago

 13:25 < tnt> Any "real" design using the SFP would be 4 layer, so I guess it's an argument to make the experimentation board as close to what a final product would use.